Business Translation: What It Is, and How to Manage It

 Every challenge has a solution, and every solution requires the right tool to get the job done.
 When it comes to business translation, a translation management system (TMS) is the most reliable technology to let teams across the whole organization work more efficiently together.

-A cloud-based TMS powered by AI-powered technology brings all business translation best practices together in a single place, allowing you to:
+A cloud-based TMS, like Phrase TMS, powered by AI-powered technology, brings all business translation best practices together in a single place, allowing you to:

 - Translate content at scale through smart automation